Where Do I Begin?

 What Version of Drupal Does Georgia Tech Use (and What Should I Use)?

-Important Note: At this time, some of campus still uses Drupal 7.
-If you own one of those sites, be aware that Drupal 7 support is waning and anyone still on Drupal 7 should be actively working on a migration to Drupal 9 or another content management system.
-Our article "What is the Futuer of Drupal 7?" provides more information about the sunsetting of Drupal 7 on campus.
+Important Note: At this time, a small portion of campus still uses Drupal 7.
+If you own one of those sites, be aware that Drupal 7 support is waning and anyone still on Drupal 7 should be actively working on a migration to Drupal 10 or another content management system.
+Our article "What is the Future of Drupal 7?" provides more information about the sunsetting of Drupal 7 on campus.
+All Drupal 7 support will end in January of 2025!!!

-Important Note: If you're still on Drupal 8, you should upgrade immediately from Drupal 8 to Drupal 9, as Drupal 8 reached it's end of life on November 2nd, 2021.
-Upgrading is very straightforward and far easier than upgrading to Drupal 8 from anything earlier.
+Important Note: If you're still on Drupal 8 or 9, you should upgrade immediately to Drupal 10, as both Drupal 8 and 9 are past their end of life and no longer receive security updates.
+Upgrading is very straightforward and far easier than upgrading from anything earlier than Drupal 8.

 Sounds Good, How Do I Get Started?